stiang/recli/README.md

 ### Installation
 Install recli using npm:
 ```
-npm install -g recli
+sudo npm install -g recli
 ```
 This will give you a global `recli` command.
-If you prefer to install it locally, just skip the "-g".
+If you prefer to install it locally, just drop the "sudo" and "-g".
 In that case, you can invoke it like so:
 ```
 node ./node_modules/recli/bin/recli.js